FREE SHIPPING on orders of $85 or more

 Spelling variations of this family name include: Oates, Oats, Otes, Otis, Oaten, Otten, Oadt, Otton, Oton and many more.

 This web page shows only a small excerpt of our Oaten research.
-Another 129 words (9 lines of text) covering the years 1649 and 1705 are included under the topic Early Oaten History in all our PDF Extended History products.
+Another 129 words (9 lines of text) covering the years 1649 and 1705 are included under the topic Early Oaten History in all our PDF Extended History products and printed products wherever possible.

-Another 35 words (2 lines of text) are included under the topic Early Oaten Notables in all our PDF Extended History products.
+Another 35 words (2 lines of text) are included under the topic Early Oaten Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the Oaten family moved to Ireland, but this topic is not covered in this excerpt.
-Another 196 words (14 lines of text) about their life in Ireland is included in all our PDF Extended History products.
+Another 196 words (14 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name were: